IBM: Breaking Up Is Easy To Do (NYSE:IBM)

 One of the appeals of IBM is the dividend (currently about 5.5%) that has been increased 21 years in a row.
 However, the last increase was a measly penny, which made a lot of people think that was perhaps the last raise.
 This deal indicates to me the dividend is safe although I doubt it grows more than a nominal amount in the next few years.

-The following chart shows IBM's 20-year record of price, dividend, and yield.

-Note the red boxes start in 2012 which is exactly the start of Gini Rometty's reign as CEO.
-Rometty became CEO in January 2012.

-Note under Rometty's reign the price remained range bound.
+Here are charts of IBM's price and dividend under previous CEO Rometty's reign.
+Note the price dived from a high of over $200 to under $100 during the COVID-19 hit in March.

 To her credit, the dividend did increase substantially over those eight years, leading to the steadily-climbing yield.

-I think with the new management under Krishna, the price will break out of that box to the upside.
+I think with the new management under Krishna, the price will break out and eventually return to the plus $200 mark.
 The next eight years should be much better for shareholders than the last eight have been.

 Conclusion: